[Rev. 5/18/2016 1:34:14 PM--2015]

 F. The City Council may attach any conditions to any sale, lease or other disposition of city-owned lands as may appear to the Council to be in the best interest of the City.

-1. The Council is authorized, on whatever terms it deems satisfactory, to negotiate sale, lease or otherwise dispose of city-owned lands directly with bona fide nonprofit corporations organized under the provisions of NRS 81.290 to 81.340, inclusive, or NRS 81.350 to 81.400, inclusive, and bona fide charitable, religious, educational, eleemosynary and governmental organizations or corporations, organized on such basis that they operate not for profit, and provided further, that any of the foregoing corporations or organizations have qualified for an exemption from Federal Income Tax under the Internal Revenue Code.
+1. The Council is authorized, on whatever terms it deems satisfactory, to negotiate sale, lease or otherwise dispose of city-owned lands directly with bona fide nonprofit corporations organized under the provisions of NRS 81.290 to 81.340, inclusive, 81.350 to 81.400, inclusive, or chapter 82 of NRS and bona fide charitable, religious, educational, eleemosynary and governmental organizations or corporations, organized on such basis that they operate not for profit, and provided further, that any of the foregoing corporations or organizations have qualified for an exemption from Federal Income Tax under the Internal Revenue Code.
 (Add.
 24; Amd.
 1; 6-3-2003)

 2. The Council is authorized to lease property, on whatever terms it deems satisfactory, for a specified, limited purpose and time when the Planning Commission recommends that such use will result in a benefit to the community.